awesome-workshop/gitlab-cms/_episodes/07-building-image.md

 For the build you can use an existing `yml` template and extend it in your pipeline.
 You can do this with `include:` in your `.gitlab-ci.yml`.

-You will add a job that extends this template with the variable you need:
+You will add a job that extends this template with the variables you need:

 ~~~
 stages: